cmjt/webpage/README.md

     - To change the icon in the tab change the icons in `static/img`.
     - Other changes can be made to `config.toml` to change layout; see [here]((https://sourcethemes.com/academic/docs/get-started/)) for more advanced options.

  4. To deploy on GitHub I set `baseurl = "https://cmjt.github.io"` and added `publishDir = "../cmjt.github.io"` into `config.toml` (don't forget to change `cmjt` to your own GitHub handle!).
-The former is the web address the webpage will be deployed to and the latter is telling `blogdown` to write the static files to the directory "../cmjt.github.io" (i.e., at the same level as the current directory) and not the default `public/` in the root of the folder.
-Then delete the `public/` folder and re run `blogdown::site_serve()`, check that things are as you expect/want.
+The former is the web address the webpage will be deployed to and the latter is telling `blogdown` to write the static files to the directory `../cmjt.github.io` (i.e., at the same level as the current directory) and not the default `public/` in the root of the folder.
+Then delete the `public/` folder and re run `blogdown::serve_site()`, check that things are as you expect/want.
 Now your static webpage files should have been written to `"../<yourGitHubhandle>.github.io"`.
 Moving into this directory git initialize it, git add & commit, and push to GitHub.
 Your site should now be available at `"https://<yourGitHubhandle>.github.io"`.